nasa-pds-engineering-node/registry-crawler-service/README.md

 It has to be used with other components, such as RabbitMQ message broker, Harvest Server and Harvest Client to enable performant ingestion of large data sets into PDS Registry.

+The description of the full application is available on https://nasa-pds.github.io/registry-harvest-service/ .
+Facilities to launch the full application (including this components) are provided in the registry repository (see https://github.com/NASA-PDS/registry/tree/main/docker).

 * [📀 Installation](#---installation)
 * [💁‍♀️ Usage](#------usage)
 * [👥 Contributing](#---contributing)